Fernando de la Rúa

-In 1999, De la Rúa was elected President after running on the Alliance ticket, a political coalition of the UCR and the Frepaso.
-He was opposed by the Peronist unions and his Vice President Carlos Álvarez resigned after denouncing bribes in the Senate.
-The economic crisis that began during Menem's administration worsened and by the end of 2001 led to a banking panic.
+De la Rúa was elected President in the 1999 general election, after running on the Alliance ticket, a political coalition of the UCR and the Frepaso.
+He was opposed by the Peronist unions, and his Vice President, Carlos Álvarez, resigned after denouncing bribes in the Senate.
+The economic crisis that began during Menem's administration worsened, and by the end of 2001, it had led to a banking panic.
 The government established the Corralito to limit bank withdrawals.
 De la Rúa called a state of emergency during the December 2001 riots.
 Following his resignation on 20 December, the Argentine Congress appointed a new president.
 After leaving office, De la Rúa retired from politics and faced legal proceedings for much of the remainder of his life until his death in 2019.